Breaking News! Lakeside are incredibly happy to share that this year we achieved the GOLD School Games award for the second year running.

 - engage in a variety of competitive physical activities whether it be in PE lessons, lunch, inter-school, intra-school and organised sporting events from outside agencies.

 Implementation of the PE curriculum at Lakeside

 PE is part of the National Curriculum.
 To support our planning and delivering of the PE curriculum we use the PE Hub resources.
-Children receive a PE and a ZEST (Emotional and Social Training with added Zing!) lesson each week.
+Children receive 2 hours of PE lessons each week.
 Our curriculum is progressive and skills and knowledge are built on each year.
 Within PE lessons, staff deliver lessons focusing on one of these key areas (click on any of them to view the relevent progression map):

 - Invasion games

 We have also included physical activities to broaden the range of experiences, expose children to activities that highlight that sport is accessible for all and promote a life-long learning and participation in sport and physical activities as well as developing fundamental movement skills.

 Athletics – All pupils take part in an athletics unit each year, focusing on the three key areas: running, jumping and throwing.
 Correct techniques for all areas are taught and a focus is placed on both team and personal competition within lessons.

 Dance – Within dance, focus is placed on composition, performance and appreciation.
 Children respond to a range of stimuli to explore different movement patterns, performing with increasing confidence and developing their choreography skills.